RepoDevil/Himitsu-Website/src/others/index.md

 The fork of Tachiyomi that added anime support alongside manga.

 ### [Mihon](https://mihon.app/)
-The latest iteration of the original Tachiyomi manga app project.
+The latest iteration from the original Tachiyomi manga app project.